-- In the Details pane, enter the names of the Site ID and the Host ID.The site ID is the one you specified when configuring the CMIC VM.
-The Host ID is the private IP address of the CMIC VM.
+- In the Details pane, enter the site ID and the host ID.The site ID is the one you specified when configuring the CMIC VM.
+The host ID is the private IP address of the CMIC VM.

 - In the Login pane, enter credentials as follows:

 - At Name, enter rest.

 - At Password, enter the Server Management REST password you specified when configuring the CMIC VM.

 - Click Test.If the test is successful, appears.
 If one of the entries is incorrect, a detailed error message appears.

 - From the Configure list, click ServiceConnect.